mostek-6502/Python-SSE/README.md

 This Python script accepts fully formatted JSON messages from a server and immediately streams that data to a browser.
-The browser uses a few lines of .js to place that data into theie correct locations.
+The browser uses a few lines of .js to place that data into their correct locations.
 Like this .py script, the .js in the browser is kept to a minimum in order to ensure greater performance.

 There are two UDP connections that handle server side communications